 (b) He acquires first base and thereafter abandons his effort to run the bases, or he deserts before first base.
 A runner who discontinues his advance or returns to a base, progresses a reasonable distance toward his dugout or defensive position, and indicates no intent to reassert his status as a runner has abandoned his effort to run the bases.
 The cause of his actions (e.g., ignorance or apathy) is irrelevant.
 By rule, a batter-runner cannot be out for abandoning before touching first base.
 However, there may be instances wherein a batter-runner aborts an advance toward first base before touching it.
 This is herein called "desertion."
 Desertion typically occurs during game ending situations.
 For example, bases loaded and two outs in the bottom of the seventh inning.
+The batter is awarded first base for base on balls.
+The runner at third runs and touches home plate.
 The batter never runs to first and joins in a game-ending celebration.
 If such batter-runner reaches his dugout he is out for desertion.
 No run scores in this play.